TeaSpeak/TeaDocker/server/readme.md

 Please write both, the server query password and server admin privilege key, down.
 These are needed to administrate the TeaSpeak server and should not get lost!

-Finally, you can now connect to `localhost` in your TeaSpeak client.
+Finally, you can now connect to `localhost` in your TeaSpeak client or TeaSpeak Web-client.

 ## Container shell access